 Republican state senator Rick Bertand of Sioux City told Reuters when the law first passed.
 “We created an opportunity to take a run at Roe v.
 Wade — 100 percent.”

-While the six-week abortion ban has not taken effect, Iowa already has sever abortion restrictions in place, like requiring that the parents of a minor be notified before she obtain an abortion, forcing women to undergo ultrasounds before each abortion, and requiring the governor to personally approve each Medicaid-funded abortion, even in cases of life endangerment, rape, incest or fetal anomaly.
+While the six-week abortion ban did not take effect, Iowa already has severe abortion restrictions in place, like requiring that the parents of a minor be notified before she obtains an abortion, forcing women to undergo ultrasounds before each abortion, and requiring the governor to personally approve each Medicaid-funded abortion, even in cases of life endangerment, rape, incest, or fetal anomaly.

-This post has been updated to reflect that Ohio governor signed the six week abortion ban into law.
+This post has been updated.
 We will continue to update it as more states continue their assault against the reproductive rights of women.